-We define adjusted EBITDA as net income (loss) plus; amortization of intangible assets, impairment of intangible assets, stock-based compensation, costs related to acquisitions, restructuring and other non-recurring items, settlement of litigation, gain on ARS disposition, pro-forma adjustment to exclude the non-Health Copy-Testing and Configuration
+We define adjusted EBITDA as net income (loss) plus; amortization of intangible assets, impairment of intangible assets, stock-based compensation, costs related to acquisitions, restructuring and other infrequently occurring items, settlement of litigation, gain on ARS disposition, pro-forma adjustment to exclude the non-Health Copy-Testing and a summary of the definition and its material limitation are included in the section titled "-Non-GAAP Financial Measures."

-(1) 2013 amounts include adjustments to exclude Non-Health Copy Testing and Configuration Manager products and are based on management's estimates of the revenues and results of operations of such products.
+(1) We divested our Non-Health Copy Testing and Configuration Manager products in March 2013.
+Amounts for the nine months ended September 30, 2013 include adjustments to exclude Non-Health Copy Testing and Configuration Manager products and are based on management's estimates of the revenue and results of operations of such products.

-Manager products and deferred tax provision, current cash tax provision, depreciation, and interest expense (income), net.
+Configuration Manager products and deferred tax provision, current cash tax provision, depreciation, and interest expense (income), net.
 Adjusted EBITDA margin is the quotient of Adjusted EBITDA divided by total revenue.